|

 Where was the real "county seat" (capital) building located? (the small domed courthouse with the palm tree beside it).

-In an AMAZING feat of Detective Work, super-fan David Wisley has determined that the building is actually the Massachusetts State Capital building.
+In an AMAZING feat of Detective Work, super-fan David Wisley has determined that

 What is the Douglas' License Plate Number?